- Overview: Liechtenstein

 Before entering a certain foreign market or engaging a global talent, it is crucial for the company to understand how it can make local hires and reward its workers on a monthly basis.
 Growing companies often face a challenge of paying benefits and bonuses to the commission-based independent sales representatives they are working with.

-If you intend to hire and pay your foreign workforce in full compliance with labor laws and regulations of Liechtenstein, then the Global Employer of Record service from Acumen International may be the best way for you to go.
+If you intend to hire employees and pay them in full compliance with labor laws and regulations of Liechtenstein, then the Global Employer of Record service from Acumen International may be the best way for you to go.
 We are an International PEO company and we specialize in global employment, meaning we can employ your employees in Liechtenstein and act as their legal employer on your behalf.
 We will payroll your foreign workforce monthly and provide benefits to them through our global network so you don’t have to set up your own legal entities there.

 We are experts in global workforce employment in , and our goal is to become your single provider.
 Instead of working with numerous local staffing agencies and legal advisors, Acumen International can solve your global business challenges and save you time, costs, and resources.